wolfpld/usenetarchive/README.md

 - extract-msgid --- Extracts unique identifier of each message and builds reference table for fast access to any message through its ID.
 - extract-msgmeta --- Extracts "From" and "Subject" fields, as a quick reference for archive browsers.
 - merge-raw --- Merges two imported data sets into one.
 Does not duplicate messages.
+- relative-complement --- Extracts messages from the first set, which are not present in the second set.
 - utf8ize --- Converts messages to a common character encoding, UTF-8.
 - connectivity --- Calculate connectivity graph of messages.
 Also parses "Date" field, as it's required for chronological sorting.
 - threadify --- Some messages do not have connectivity data embedded in headers.
 Eg. it's a common artifact of using news-email gateways.
 This tool parses top-level messages, looking for quotations, then it searches other messages for these quotes and creates (not restores! it was never there!) missing connectivity between children and parents.